hurricanemark/MusicWebPlayer/README.md

 1. Create a windows form
 2. Create an Albums class, and a Tracks class
 3. Create an Albums Data Access Object class, and a Tracks DAO class
-4. Build with Nuget extension System.Windows.SQLite
+4. Build with Nuget extension System.Data.SQLite

 ![FrontendApp](media/newDesktopApp.png)